-Located in Rosary Hall, the Center for Teaching and Learning Excellence has the mission of fostering a collaborative learning environment in which students and faculty members may flourish by providing academic support services, learning opportunities beyond the classroom, and resources for cultivating sound pedagogical practices.
+The Center for Teaching and Learning Excellence (CTLE) has the mission of fostering a collaborative learning environment in which students and faculty members may flourish by providing academic support services, learning opportunities beyond the classroom, and resources for cultivating sound pedagogical practices.

-The Center contains resources to assist students in realizing their full academic potential, including an abundance of reference materials, print and online resources.
-Writing Associates provide peer consultations for student writers throughout the writing process.
-Math tutors also are available.
-For further information, please visit: www.albertus.edu/ academicservices/.
+The Center contains resources to assist students in realizing their full academic potential, including an abundance of reference materials, print and online resources, and tutors for multiple subjects including math, technology, and writing (both on campus and online).